blbadger/blbadger.github.io/aperiodic-irrationals.md

 card \; \Bbb I  >>  card \; \Bbb Q
 $$

-Now let's consider functions of time (differential or difference equations), the trajectories of which may be periodic or aperiodic.
+Now let's consider functions of discrete time intervals (difference equations or approximations of differential equations), the trajectories of which may be periodic or aperiodic.
 Aperiodicity means that values of the function $a(x)$ never are identical to values of previous iterations:

 $$
 a^n(x_0) \neq a^k(x_0) \; \mathbf {if} \; x, k \in \Bbb N \; \mathbf {and} \; k \neq x